MediaComem/comem-archidep/ex/minesweeper-deployment.md

 * [Add swap space to your cloud server](../SYSADMIN-CHEATSHEET.md#add-swap-space-to-your-cloud-server)

-### :boom: `Error creating new order :: too many certificates already issued for: archidep.tech`
+### :boom: `Error creating new order :: too many certificates already issued for: archidep.ch`

 If you see an error similar to this when attempting to obtain a Let's Encrypt TLS certificate with Certbot: